• Overview

 Adding another scale for colour, which will replace the existing scale.

-We can also map the ratio of exon expression to gene expression on the UMAP.
-The RatioPlot function is designed for this purpose.
-As observed, the gene SERF2 is relatively low expressed in some cell groups, while the ratio of the exon chr15:43801711-43804427/+/SERF2 is higher in these groups.
+The RatioPlot function maps the ratio of exon expression to gene expression on the UMAP.
+TPM4 is lowly expressed in some cell groups, while the exon chr19:16095264-16095357/+/TPM4 shows a higher ratio in those same groups.

 gtf <- gtf2db("./gencode.v44.annotation.gtf.gz")